 Sala Equis is a beautiful bar in Lavapies.
 And there is something special about it: It was Madrid’s last cinema for porn films until it got converted into the bar it is today.
 A very cool place to hang out in the afternoon to grab a beer and have some snacks with friends.

 36. Find the hidden rooftop bar of Salvador Bachiller

 Salvador Bachiller is a very popular brand for bags, suitcases, and other accessories.
 But did you know they also own several restaurants in Madrid?
 One of the most impressive ones is located on the last floor of the Salvador Bachiller Shop in Calle Montera.
 A recommendation: This place is amazing for brunch, too!
 Make sure to reserve before going there.

 37. Try x-rated waffles at La Coñeria & La Pollería

-In the amazing neighborhood of Chueca, there are two great waffle places you have to try.
-The interesting thing about them: They make waffles of male and female… private parts?
+In the amazing neighbourhood of Chueca, there are two great waffle places you have to try.
+The interesting thing about them is: They make waffles of male and female… private parts?
 You can find the female version at La Coñeria and La Pollería is the place for the male version of waffles.